magento/merchdocs/src/marketing/reward-exchange-rates.md

     When converting points to currency, the amount of points cannot be divided.
 For example, if 10 points converts to $2.00, points must be redeemed in groups of ten.
 Therefore, 25 points would redeem for $4.00, with 5 points remaining in the customer’s balance.

+    It is a good idea to set up a conversion for both `Points to Currency` and `Currency to Points`.

 1. When complete, click <span class="btn">Save</span>.

 ## Delete Reward Exchange Rate